-Abstract: The service life of roller bearings strongly depends on non-metallic inclusions (NMI).
-Therefore these steels request highest metallurgical standards in their production.
-To determine the effect of the Al_2O_3 content and a protective atmosphere (N2) on the electro-slag remelting behavior, laboratory scale experiments were conducted.
-Changes in the composition of the remelted materials and in the slag were determined.
-Additionally the amount and composition of the NMI prior and after remelting were investigated and thermodynamic simulations on the formation of NMI were conducted.
-Changes in the changes in the composition of the number of NMI were conducted.
-Changes in the changes in the changes of the number of the numb equilibrium reactions between the slag and the metal.
-Lowest Al contents in the remelted steel could only be achieved with the Al2O3-free slag.
+The service life of roller bearings strongly depends on nonmetallic inclusions (NMIs).
+Therefore, these steels request highest metallurgical standards in their production.
+To determine the effect of the Al2O3 content and a protective atmosphere (N2) on the electroslag remelting (ESR) behavior, laboratory scale experiments are conducted.
+Changes in the composition of the remelted materials and in the slag are determined.
+In addition, the amount and composition of the NMI prior and after remelting are investigated, and thermodynamic simulations on the formation of NMI are conducted.
+Changes in the chemical composition can largely be explained by well-known equilibrium reactions between the slag and the metal.
+Lowest Al contents in the remelted steel can only be achieved with the Al2O3-free slag.
 Higher Al2O3 contents in the slag lead to higher oxygen and sulfur contents in the steel and corresponding higher amounts of NMI after remelting.
 The use of a protective gas mainly reduced the loss of Si and led to lower O and S contents after remelting with the Al2O3-free slag.
-The composition of the NMI changed from alumina type to MA-spinel type and finally mixed MgO-SiO2 oxides with decreasing Al2O3 contents.
-These results were confirmed by thermodynamic calculations.
+The composition of the NMI changed from alumina type to MgO-Al2O3 (MA)-spinel type and finally mixed MgO-SiO2 oxides with decreasing Al2O3 contents.
+These results are confirmed by thermodynamic calculations.